 Ride early or late in the day to enjoy a fast, smooth descent.
 You'll make the most of the sweeping switchbacks by avoiding the majority of vehicle traffic.
 Remember to watch out for wildlife, including bears and amphibians; both frequently cross the parkway.

 Mount Revelstoke National Park has mountain biking trails for the whole family, with just a 5 minute drive from Revelstoke or a 10 minute ride up the Mount Revelstoke multi-use trail, starting from the Revelstoke Railway Museum.
 After you've worked up an appetite, this trail takes you right back to Revelstoke’s downtown cafes!

-The base of Mount Revelstoke also offers 10 km of intermediate mountain bike trails through the rainforest near the Nels Nelsen Historic Area.
+The base of Mount Revelstoke offers 9 km of intermediate mountain bike trails near the Nels Nelsen Historic Area.
 Short climbs and descents offer a chance to explore the site, known as one of the finest natural ski jumps in the world and the home of several sporting world records.

 The Soren Sorensen loops present a 2km and 5km option for different levels of endurance.
 These wide doubletrack trails have a mixture of technical climbing and descending among boardwalks, streams, moss-covered boulders and lush rainforest scenery.

 Extend your ride by taking the 23 Connector trail on the way up or down, an extra 2.2 km which connects the Nels Nelsen area with Highway 23 North.